velvetsnowman/CurriculumVitae/README.md

 ## Personal Achievements

-- Owned my first business at 23, a company running a restaurant, focusing on quality american-themed comfort food, produced with the finest ingredients within France (fun fact: our beef was delivered fresh, twice a week from a quality-award-winning French cattle farm, over 800km away).
-My establishment allowed locals and tourists in the heart of Paris to 'walk into America' for a bite to eat and fully experience an authentic diner-inspired cuisine and atmosphere.
+- Owned my first business at 23, a company running a restaurant, focusing on quality american-themed comfort food.
+My establishment allowed locals and tourists in the heart of Paris to 'walk into America' and fully experience an authentic diner-inspired cuisine and atmosphere.
 - A bird's eye view photo of a variety of dishes from my restaurant was used as the homepage background screen of [HungryUp][21]'s first application release.
 The company later went on to obtain financing to become a top player in the French market, allowing customers to pre-order their drinks and meals online, as well as choose their tables before arriving at the chosen restaurant.
-- Helped create a flyer and mini-booklet for a non-profit organisation in southern-Africa, Zambia, focusing on helping the local population with mental health illnesses get the treatment and care they needed.
+- Collaborated on creating a flyer and mini-booklet for a non-profit organisation in southern-Africa, Zambia, focusing on helping the local population with mental health illnesses get the treatment and care they needed.
 My effort led to a huge charitable donation from a Danish firm which helped keep the organisation running.
 - President's Award for Educational Excellence whilst attending the American International School of Ghana
 - Prefect (student leader) for all primary and secondary school classes, as well as House Captain for inter-house sporting competitions at Simba International Secondary School.
 - School volleyball and rugby captain as well as MVP at the national Zambian Secondary School rugby tournament.